If you’re not skilled at this, you’re going to fall behind.

 I’m often asked what it takes to become a computer programmer.

 The answer to the first, and the chances of getting answers to the rest, have one important thing in common — something most people don’t even consider.
 And I’m willing to bet it’s not what you think.

-And yet, it kinda has everything to do with it.
+And yet, it has everything to do with it.

 It’s all about your ability to communicate

 The #1 reason an Ask Leo! question goes unanswered is that it doesn’t include enough information.

 The #2 reason?

 I can’t understand the question.

-You might be tempted to say that this is because a high percentage of my readers aren’t native English speakers, and that does play a part, but not as large a part as you might think.
+You might be tempted to say this is because a high percentage of my readers aren’t native English speakers, and that does play a part, but not as large a part as you might think.

-No, when it comes to writing unintelligible questions, it’s the so-called “native English speakers” that cause me the most difficulty and frustration.
+No, when it comes to writing unintelligible questions, it’s the so-called “native English speakers” that cause me the most frustration.

 After all, folks from non-English-speaking countries have a bit of an excuse, while so-called native English speakers do not.

 And yes, with over 18 years of experience reading question after question after question, I can usually tell the difference between a native English speaker and someone for whom English is a second language.

 Poor-literacy spans all demographics

 I’m not talking about illiteracy — the inability to read or write your native tongue.
 I’m talking about poor literacy: the inability to write or speak understandably.

 I’m also not talking about so-called “text speak” or similar shorthands.
 While they do contribute to the problem, they’re certainly not the worst offenders.

 What I object to are the questions that are written in English, but the English is so poorly written that it ranges anywhere from unclear to completely incomprehensible.